tshepang/blog-movies/content/movies/Battleship (2012).rst

 It was sad when the movie ended, both because it was too short, and because there was no explanation on what the aliens wanted.
-What made this even sadders is fact that they appeared not wholly evil, so that made them interesting.
+What made this even sadder is fact that they appeared not wholly evil, making them more interesting.
 I even thought that, later in the movie, there would be something like *stop fighting us; we come in peace*.

 .. _Dr.
 Strangelove: http://movies.tshepang.net/dr-strangelove-1964